openstack/kuryr-libnetwork/README.rst

 Limitations
 -----------

+Docker 1.12 with SwarmKit (the new Swarm) does not support remote drivers.
+Therefore, it cannot be used with Kuryr.
+This limitation is to be removed in Docker 1.13.

 To create Docker networks with subnets having same/overlapping cidr, it is expected to pre-create Neutron subnetpool and pass the pool name for each